Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 Well, there's no question that the influence of this program spreads far and wide and it impacts in ways that we will never even know.

-So you you could be right.
+So you could be right.

-I think the theory is they've invested so much on the Democrat side in their base.
+I think the theory is, Kurt, they've invested so much on the Democrat side in their base, that lunatic fringe bunch on the blogs.

 They've invested in so much hatred for Bush that they need Bush on the ballot.

-And they are not going to get Bush on the ballot unless they can turn one of the Republican candidates into Bush, with of course the aid of the drive-by media.
+And they are not going to get Bush on the ballot unless they can turn one of the Republican candidates into Bush, with, of course, the aid of the drive-by media.

 Bush.

-Uh illegal immigration got pretty much the same laissez-faire attitude about it that Bush does.
+Illegal immigration got pretty much the same laissez-faire attitude about it that Bush does.

 So it could well be that Huckabee took some steps.